bayeslabs/bayeslabs.github.io/_posts/2019-07-12-Learning-the-regulatory-code-of-the-genome-using-Basset.md

 title:  "Learning the regulatory code of the genome using Basset"
 date: 2019-07-12
 author : muni_nihitha
-excerpt : "This is a brief explanation about the Basset model along with its implementation"
+excerpt : "Convolutional neural networks are being widely used in understanding the DNA sequence data.
+In this blog we will be discussing one of such models(Basset model) along with its implementation"
 comments: True
 mathjax: True
 ---